Sequential model confidence sets: SMCSs by FDR control

-\cite{Wang_Ramdas_FDR_control} study FDR control with e-values in a nonsequential setting.
-Looking carefully at the proof of their Theorem 2, we see that their arguments directly extend to e-processes to obtain sequential tests that satisfy \eqref{eq:def_time_uniform_FDR_control} as explained in the following.
+We say that the sequential tests $(\Psi_{1,t})_{t\in \N}, \dots, (\Psi_{m,t})_{t\in \N}$ \emph{time-uniformly control the false discovery rate at level} $\alpha \in (0,1)$ if, for all (possibly infinite) stopping times $\tau$, $\textrm{FDR}_\tau \le \alpha .$ \cite{Wang_Ramdas_FDR_control} study FDR control with e-values in a nonsequential setting.
+Looking carefully at the proof of their Theorem 2, we see that their arguments directly extend to e-processes to obtain sequential tests that time-uniformly control FDR as explained in the following.